-- The voltage on the Marshall Islands (120 V) is less than in Hungary (230 V).
+- The voltage on the Marshall Islands (120 V) is less than in India (230 V).
 You need a voltage converter.

 Some say you can carefully try to use your appliances on the Marshall Islands without a converter.
 Most likely they won't be damaged, but may not function optimally.
-If you don't want to take any chances, use a voltage converter on the Marshall Islands when living in Hungary.
+If you don't want to take any chances, use a voltage converter on the Marshall Islands.
 You can find voltage converters at Amazon.
 Because you also need a power plug adapter, you should consider a combined plug adapter/voltage converter.

-Also the frequency on the Marshall Islands (60 Hz) differs from the frequency in Hungary (50 Hz).
+Also the frequency on the Marshall Islands (60 Hz) differs from the frequency in India (50 Hz).
 You should use a voltage converter which also changes the frequency, but these are hard to find.
-If your converter cannot change the frequency, be warned!
+If your converter can't change the frequency, be warned!
 Be especially careful with moving, rotating and time related appliances like clocks, shavers and electric fan heaters.